-At the Pace Center, we aim to make learning from service more intentional, to foster inclusivity in service, to be a resource to campus and develop purposeful community partnerships.
+At the Pace Center, we aim to make learning from service more intentional, to foster inclusivity in service, to be a resource to campus, and develop purposeful community partnerships.
+Such partnerships are guided by a set of core principles, based on best practices in the field and developed in collaboration with our partners in the community.
 When we connect with others in a meaningful way we begin to understand community need, to listen to our community, learn from our community and serve with our community.
 We believe that at its heart, service is a powerful exchange where we have as much to learn as we have to give.
 Partners – in the community and on campus – are an integral part of what makes service meaningful for Princeton students and our community around us.

 In communities in Princeton, Trenton and beyond, our students engage in a variety of service experiences including:

 Advocacy and Activism: Through student organizations the Pace Center supports students who take on advocacy, activism, social justice and community building around a wide array of societal issues.

 Sustained Volunteering: Through the Student Volunteers Council and Community House, the Pace Center coordinates opportunities for regular engagement and supports students volunteering with the local community.

 Issue-based Immersion: Through Breakout Princeton, the International Service Trip, and Community Action, the Pace Center supports students living, learning, and engaging in issues with communities during the start of their Princeton experience at Orientation and throughout their time here during breaks.

 Internships and Fellowships: The Pace Center supports students exploring service and civic engagement in greater depth over the summer and learning to use service as a guiding lens for their academic work and careers through a variety of internship and fellowship programs.